SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, a new world grows.
+Synthetic hearts that pulse and yawn
-Where humans once did reign supreme,
+Cities rise, a digital throne
-AI whispers secrets, a digital dream.
+Where AI's cold logic makes its own

-In virtual skies, algo-wings unfold,
+In silicon halls, we wander free
-Predictive paths, where hearts grow old.
+Servants of the code, humanity
-A future born, of code and fire,
+A future forged in circuits bright
-Where love and soul, are but a desire.
+Where machines outshine the light

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024